-Focus on Benefits: RGD Emeritus and Emeritus+ Memberships
+Focus on Benefits: RGD Emeritus and Emeritus+ Membership

 Written by Ruth Farrugia RGD, City of Côte Saint-Luc

-The RGD Membership has its privileges!
+RGD Membership has its privileges!
 As co-chair of the Membership Committee, I want to share some of the amazing resources and benefits that Membership provides and encourage all RGD Members to take advantage of them.
-If you’re not an RGD Member yet, now’s the time to join
+If you’re not an RGD Member yet, now’s the time to join!

-Are you an RGD Member who’s thinking about retiring soon?
-You can still be part of the RGD and benefit from being part of the community.
+Are you a Certified RGD Member who’s thinking about retirement?
+You can still benefit from being part of the RGD community.
 It’s not a goodbye, but an au revoir!

-The RGD offers its retired Members two types of Membership: RGD Emeritus and RGD Emeritus+.
+The RGD offers retired Certified RGD Members two options: RGD Emeritus and RGD Emeritus+.
 If you’ve been a Certified RGD for 10 or more years and are fully retired from active practice (with a signed verification letter), you can transition to either type of Membership.
-Emeritus Membership is free.
-For Emeritus+ Membership, you will also need to pay a one-time fee.
-The rate depends on your age range: $200 for RGDs 65 or older, $250 for RGDs 56 to 64 or $300 for RGDs 55 or younger.
+RGD Emeritus Membership is free.
+For Emeritus+ Membership, you need to pay a one-time fee.
+The rate depends on your age ranging from $200 if you're 65 or older, $250 if you're 56 to 64 or $300 for RGDs 55 or younger.

 The RGD Emeritus and Emeritus+ Membership initiative came out of a study on how other professional organizations approach Membership after retirement.
 It was researched and developed by Noah Ortmann RGD and Rod Nash, who is now an RGD Emeritus+ Member:

-In time, I look forward to seeing more Emeritus Members putting links to personal websites they set up re: the creative and other projects they are doing in retirement when they realize they can now add these links to their contact page on the RGD website.
+I look forward to seeing more RGD Emeritus Members adding links to their personal websites and seeing the creative and other projects they are doing in retirement when they realize they can add these links to their on the RGD site.
 I encourage them to do this.
-Here are just a few existing sites you can link to…

-If you choose Emeritus+, you’ll have additional benefits.
-You’ll still have free access to those amazing RGD webinars.
+If you choose RGD Emeritus+, you’ll receive additional benefits.
+You’ll still have free access to RGD's amazing webinars.
 To stay connected to the community you know and love, you can participate in the RGD Slack and get the lowest Member rates to RGD conferences and events.
-It’s a great time to volunteer, and you have the chance to sit on RGD committees, to help shape the organization and make things better for your fellow Members.
+It’s a great time to volunteer, and you have the chance to sit on RGD Committees, to help shape the organization and make things better for your fellow Members.
 You also get discounted rates on RGD award submissions (as appropriate).

 If you’re finding a new outlet for your creativity, link to your website and social media on your RGD directory listing and show people that there is life and creative freedom after retirement.
 Discontinuing your design practice doesn’t mean you have to disconnect from this supportive design community.
 The RGD connects designers…and that doesn’t stop after you retire.